-As he spoke he put courage into the heart of the shep- 110 herd of his people, and he strode in full armour among the ranks of the foremost fighters.
+As he spoke he put courage into the heart of the shepherd of his people, and he strode in full armour among the ranks of the foremost fighters.
 Nor did the son of Anchises escape the notice of white-armed Juno, as he went forth into the throng to meet Achilles.
-She called the gods about her, and said, "Look to it, you two, Neptune and Minerva, and consider how this shall he; Phœbus Apollo has been sending Æneas clad in full armour to fight Achilles.
+She called the gods about her, and said, "Look to it, you two, Neptune and Minerva, and consider how this shall be; Phoebus Apollo has been sending Aeneas clad in full armour to fight Achilles.
 Shall we turn him back at once, or shall one of us stand by Achilles and endow him with strength so that his heart fail not, and he may learn that the chiefs of the immortals are on his side, while the others who have all along been defending the Trojans are but vain helpers?
 Let us all come down from Olympus and join in the fight, that this day he may take no hurt at the hands of the Trojans.
 Hereafter let him suffer whatever fate may have spun out for him when he was begotten and his mother bore him.
 If Achilles be not thus assured by the voice of a god, he may come to fear presently when one of us meets him in battle, for the gods are terrible if they are seen face to face."

-Neptune lord of the earthquake answered her saying, 132

-- 133 "Juno, restrain your fury; it is not well; I am not in favour of forcing the other gods to fight us, for the advantage is too greatly on our own side; let us take our places on some hill out of the beaten track, and let mortals fight it out among themselves.
-If Mars or Phæbus Apollo begin fighting, or keep Achilles in check so that he cannot fight, we, too, will at once raise the cry of battle, and in that case they will soon leave the field and go back vanquished to Olympus among the other gods." - 144 With these words the dark-haired god led the way to the high earth-barrow of Hercules, built round solid masonry, and made by the Trojans and Pallas Minerva for him to fly to when the sea-monster was chasing him from the shore on to the plain.
-Here Neptune and those that were with him took their seats, wrapped in a thick cloud of darkness; but the other gods seated themselves on the brow of Callicolone round you, O Phæbus, and Mars the waster of cities. - 153 Thus did the gods sit apart and form their plans, but neither side was willing to begin battle with the other, and Jove from his seat on high was in command over them all.
+Neptune lord of the earthquake answered her saying, "Juno, restrain your fury; it is not well; I am not in favour of forcing the other gods to fight us, for the advantage is too greatly on our own side; let us take our places on some hill out of the beaten track, and let mortals fight it out among themselves.
+If Mars or Phoebus Apollo begin fighting, or keep Achilles in check so that he cannot fight, we too, will at once raise the cry of battle, and in that case they will soon leave the field and go back vanquished to Olympus among the other gods."

+With these words the dark-haired god led the way to the high earth-barrow of Hercules, built round solid masonry, and made by the Trojans and Pallas Minerva for him to fly to when the sea-monster was chasing him from the shore on to the plain.
+Here Neptune and those that were with him took their seats, wrapped in a thick cloud of darkness; but the other gods seated themselves on the brow of Callicolone round you, O Phoebus, and Mars the waster of cities.

+Thus did the gods sit apart and form their plans, but neither side was willing to begin battle with the other, and Jove from his seat on high was in command over them all.
 Meanwhile the whole plain was alive with men and horses, and blazing with the gleam of armour.
-The earth rang again under the tramp of their feet as 158 they rushed towards each other, ∫and two champions, by - 1 This, I hardly doubt, is the high and very conspicuous earthwork built round a core of solid masonry, and vulgarly called the tomb of Æsyetes, but marked in the map as Ujek Tepe.
-See Schliemann, who assigns it a post-Christian date, but admits that it has a polygonal foundation, which he ascribes to about 450 years before Christ.
-If the foundation is also megalithic it is many centuries earlier than this date.
-Schliemann (Ilios, Murray, 1880, p.
-662) argues his date from the stones having been worked with an iron pick, but bronze hardened as hard or nearly so as iron, if not iron itself, was used for working stones certainly as early as 1600 B.C. and probably long hefore this date.
-It is highly probable, however, that the mound may have been greatly enlarged in post-Christian times.

-far the foremost of them all, met between the hosts to fight-to wit, Æneas son of Anchises, and noble Achilles.
+The earth rang again under the tramp of their feet as they rushed towards each other, and two champions, by far the foremost of them all, met between the hosts to fight -to wit, Aeneas son of Anchises, and noble Achilles.